Global Scholar-in-Training Awards

-- the title, body and control number of the abstract submitted to the AACR Annual Meeting via the online abstract submission process (the AACR Annual Meeting 2020 abstract submission process opens Sept.
-24, 2019.
-The deadline to submit is Dec.
-5, 2019, 11:59 p.m.
+- The title, body and control number of the abstract submitted to the AACR Annual Meeting via the online abstract submission process (the AACR Annual Meeting 2020 abstract submission process for regular abstracts is closed.
+Late-breaking and clinical trials abstracts may be submitted until January 30, 2020, 11:59 p.m.
 U.S. Eastern Time);

 Please note that the GSITA application requires the abstract control number created when applicants initiate an online abstract submission for the AACR Annual Meeting.
 Please have this number available when you begin your application.